Sailor Mouth: Production

 The animation of "Sailor Mouth" was directed by Andrew Overtoom, and the episode was written by Walt Dohrn, Paul Tibbitt, and Merriwether Williams.
 Dohrn and Tibbitt served as the episode's storyboard directors, and Carson Kugler, William Reiss and Erik Wiese worked as storyboard artists.
 Series creator Stephen Hillenburg has described the episode plot as "a classic thing all kids go through."
 Much of the storyline for the episode was inspired by the writers' own experiences from childhood.
 The episode originally aired on Nickelodeon in the United States on September 21, 2001.
-The episode marks the introduction of Mr. Krabs' mother, Mama Krabs, who was voiced by former SpongeBob SquarePants creative producer and current executive producer Paul Tibbitt.
+The episode marks the introduction of Mr. Krabs' mother, Mama Krabs, who was voiced by former SpongeBob SquarePants creative producer and executive producer Paul Tibbitt.

 The writing staff used their individual childhood experiences as inspirations to come up with much of the story lines for this episode.
-The idea for "Sailor Mouth" was inspired by creative director Derek Drymon's experience "[when] I got in trouble for saying the f-word in front of my mother."
-Drymon said, "The scene where Patrick is running to Mr. Krabs to tattle, with SpongeBob chasing him, is pretty much how it happened in real life."
-The end of the episode, where Mr. Krabs uses more profanity than SpongeBob and Patrick, was also inspired "by the fact that my [Drymon's] mother has a sailor mouth herself."
+The idea for "Sailor Mouth" was inspired by creative director Derek Drymon's experience when he "got in trouble for saying the f-word in front of [her] mother."
+Drymon cited "the scene where Patrick is running to Mr. Krabs to tattle, with SpongeBob chasing him" as one that is reflective of his experience.
+The end of the episode, where Mr. Krabs uses more profanity than SpongeBob and Patrick, was also inspired "by the fact that [Drymon's] mother has a sailor mouth herself."

 The initial decision to use dolphin noises in place of a traditional bleep was influenced by concerns over the episode's suitability for its audience.
 Stephen Hillenburg recalled in 2016, "I pitched the idea that SpongeBob and Patrick learn a swearword.
 Everyone said no. I couldn't even use a bleep.
 So I used a dolphin sound instead."
-Voice actor Tom Kenny reveals in the description of this episode in the iTunes collection, SpongeBob SquarePants: Tom Kenny's Top 20, that they actually improvised fake profanities that would be censored by the humorous sound effects later.
+Voice actor Tom Kenny reveals in the description of this episode in the iTunes collection SpongeBob SquarePants: Tom Kenny's Top 20 that they actually improvised fake profanities that would be censored by the humorous sound effects later.
 He adds jokingly, "I was laughing so hard [recording this episode], they recorded me while I lay on the floor of the sound booth."

-The scene where SpongeBob and Patrick playing a game of Eels and Escalators, which is a parody of Snakes and Ladders, was difficult for the crew to animate, since many shots featured certain board pieces changing location.
+The scene where SpongeBob and Patrick playing a game of Eels and Escalators was difficult for the crew to animate, since many shots featured certain board pieces changing location.
 Storyboard artist Erik Wiese admitted that it was a challenge to storyboard Walt Dohrn's idea and vision of the Eels and Escalators scene.

+Tom Kenny talked about this episode prior to its airing on May 18, 2001, in an interview seen in various national newspaper articles about the show.
+"In one episode I like, which hasn't aired yet, SpongeBob and Patrick pick up a curse word from Mr. Krabs.
+They walk around saying it and getting in trouble the whole episode, even though they don't know what it means.
+Every time they say it, there's the sound of a loud foghorn."